BLOG

 Read More

 Kip O’Krongly mugged us with utility jars perfect for these final six weeks of winter.
 Thanks for the pics and sharing your experience with the CerPrint ceramic decal printer.
-Kip upgraded to the Akiles Pro Lam 330 laminator to use with his CerPrint ceramic decal printer in early 2022 and began incorporating more decals into his work.
-Kip’s tests show a more prominent edge to the decal if he cuts the decals using a Silhouette machine and applies them directly.
+Kip upgraded to the Akiles Pro Lam 330 laminator to use with his CerPrint ceramic decal printer in early 2022 and began incorporating more decals into her work.
+Kip’s tests show a more prominent edge to the decal if she cuts the decals using a Silhouette machine and applies them directly.

 Read More